Campaign Against Job Threats and For Safe Workloads: £35 million cuts.

 The employer has been notified of out intention to undertake industrial action if ongoing negotiations do not address our members’ concerns.

-Action short of a strike commences Tuesday 4th March.
+Action short of a strike commenced Tuesday 4th March.

 The announcement of £35m of cuts at Newcastle University will have come as a shock to many colleagues and the impact of the cuts is starting to be felt across the University.
 We do know that finances across the sector are difficult.